-Time to put her back together.
-Thanks to Krell’s incredible tolerances, everything just fits, like it should.
+Time to put the KAV-300i back together.
+Thanks to Krell’s incredible tolerances, everything just fits perfectly.

-After reassembly, I spend considerable time testing, adjusting and then even had to pull her apart again.
-I tested every single semiconductor on both boards, just to ease my curiosity, because of some occasional distortion that still seemed to be there.
+After reassembly, I spent considerable time testing, adjusting and had to pull her apart again.
+I tested every single semiconductor on both boards, just to ease my curiosity, because some distortion of the signal occasionally appeared as an intermittent fault.

 I re-cleaned and prepped the board-to-board pins and did a little more re-working of joints and testing of resistors and transistors.
-Finally, she went back together again and tested perfectly, actually way better than spec.
+Finally, she went back together again and tested perfectly, in fact way better than spec.

 Testing & Measurement

 A word or two about testing.
-I like to be able to quantify things for myself and for my customers.
-It’s if I can send an amp home with a clean bill of health and some measurements to verify that.
+I like to quantify things for myself and for my customers.
 To that end, I’ve invested, over the years, in the test and measurement instruments needed to characterise this stuff properly.

-Here’s a good example of this, in the final testing and debugging of the KAV-300i.
+Here’s a good example, in the final testing and debugging of the KAV-300i.
 I feed in signals of known purity and amplitude, and measure them again at the output of the amplifier.
 In a crude sense, this proves that signals pass all the way through.
 But it tells us a lot more than that.

-Measuring distortion of the waveform output at the speaker terminals, whilst the amp is driving a load or is open-circuit tells us a great deal about the health of the amplifier circuitry.
-In this case it helped me to diagnose a problem and fix it.
-It takes the guesswork out of debugging and troubleshooting, to be able to see with my own eyes that something I changed has dramatically reduced the distortion of a waveform passing through and amplifier.
+Measuring distortion of the signals output at the speaker terminals, tells us a great deal about the health of the amplifier circuitry.
+In this case it helped me to diagnose and fix this distortion problem.
+Having the right equipment takes the guesswork out of debugging and troubleshooting.

-The extraordinarily low measured distortion of this KAV-300i, is a testament to the design and the work I’ve done to restore this wonderful amp.
+The extraordinarily low measured distortion of this KAV-300i, is a testament to the design of this great amplifier and to the work I’ve done to restore her.

 So that’s a look at the complete restoration of a Krell KAV-300i.
 I hope you’ve enjoyed this and found it informative.
 Don’t forget you can contact me (Mike), right here on my contact page, for assistance with your hi-fi gear.